Mars-max140/Pizza/README.md

    - The core of the project is an optimization algorithm that balances delivery time and distance.
    - Techniques such as Dijkstra's algorithm, A* search, or even machine learning models could be employed to find the optimal route.

-4. **Programming Languages and Technologies**:
-   - **Python**: Used for implementing the core algorithms and integrating various services.
-   - **JavaScript**: For the frontend interface, providing real-time updates and a seamless user experience.
-   - **Google Maps API**: For geolocation and route optimization.
-   - **Flask/Django**: To create a robust backend that handles requests and processes data.

 ### How It Works
 1. **Order Placement**:
    - A customer places an order through the app or website.